LAST REVIEWED Dec 18 2020 10 MIN READ

 Women and investing

-We talk a lot about the “gender pay gap,” the fact that a woman earns 80-something cents for every dollar a man earns.
-That’s a 20-cent differential.
-In retirement, that gap is magnified: as a result, a woman’s retirement income could be hundreds of dollars less every month.
-That’s a huge difference in the quality of life that they could face in retirement — not to mention that a woman’s retirement savings likely will need to last longer, based on women’s longer life expectancy.
+We talk a lot about the gender pay gap that exists in our society.
+According to a 2019 article from the American Association of University Women, women earn around 83 cents for every dollar men earn.
+In retirement, that gap is magnified.
+As a result, a woman’s retirement income could be hundreds of dollars less every month.
+That’s a huge difference in the quality of life that they could face in retirement.
+Not to mention, a woman’s retirement savings likely will need to last longer, based on women’s longer life expectancy.

 Put your money to work

-Money is a tool that you can use to help reach your goals, and investing is a key long-term strategy that puts your money to work for your future.
-If instead of investing, you leave your savings in cash, it could cost you.
-You might be able to grow your money by only 1% per year in a savings account (it’s been lower than that in recent years) but by 7% if invested, based on historical returns.
+Money is a tool you can use to help reach your goals, and investing is a key long-term strategy that aims to put your money to work for your future.
+If you leave your savings in cash, it could cost you.
+The growth rate of the money you put in a savings account may not even keep pace with inflation, while the growth rate of the money you put in the stock market could be much higher, averaging around 7%, based on historical returns.⁴

 What else do you need to know?
 Taking a long-term view is just what we do.
-Rather than chasing short-term gains (which usually doesn’t work), we focus on growing your nest egg using a long-term strategy.
+Rather than chasing short-term gains, we focus on growing your nest egg using a long-term strategy.
 Read more about our investment philosophy.

 Investing terms glossary: Help to get you going

-Here’s a glossary of common investing terms to help you get familiarized with basic investing concepts:
+Below is a glossary of common investing terms to help you get familiarized with investing concepts.

 Bond: A debt security that represents the borrowing of money by a corporation, government, or other entity.
 The borrowing institution repays the amount of the loan plus a percentage as interest.
 Income funds generally invest in bonds.